Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Glycemic Index and Carbohydrates

-The carbs content of soursop is low; it contains 16.84g per 100g (of which 3.3g is fiber) and 38g per serving accordingly.
+The carbohydrate content of soursop is moderate: raw soursop contains 16.84g per 100g (of which 3.3g is fiber and 13.54g is net carbs) and 38g per average serving (one cup or 225g).

-Soursop also is high in antioxidants, Vitamin C, and fiber which can benefit blood glucose levels.
-This fruit falls in the range of the top 25% of food as a source of fiber.
-Fiber may slow digestion and give sugars much time to break down.
-Consumption of high dietary fiber foods may be beneficial in preventing diabetes.
-According to one study [1], higher dietary fiber intake was associated with a lower risk of type 2 diabetes, according to the current study.
+Soursop also is high in antioxidants, vitamin C, and fiber which can benefit blood glucose levels.
+This fruit falls in the top 25% of foods as a source of dietary fiber.
+Fiber may slow digestion and improve glycemic control, giving sugars more time to break down.
+Consumption of high dietary fiber foods may also be beneficial in preventing diabetes.
+According to research, higher dietary fiber intake is associated with a lower risk of type 2 diabetes (3).

-Moderate soursop consumption will not raise your blood glucose levels.
-However, be mindful of how much soursop you eat, as one serving of soursop has a decent amount of carbs.
+Moderate soursop consumption will not raise blood glucose levels quickly due to a low glycemic index value.
+However, be mindful of how much soursop you eat, as one serving of soursop has a moderate amount of carbs.

 Type-2 Diabetes

-One study [2] suggests that soursop may benefit blood glucose levels.
+One study suggests that soursop may be beneficial in improving blood glucose levels (4).
 Soursop extract was given to 2 groups.
-The extract-treated group had blood sugar levels five times lower than the untreated group.
+The extract-treated group had blood sugar levels 5 times lower than the untreated group.
 These findings suggest that when combined with a healthy diet and an active lifestyle, soursop may benefit people with diabetes.

-Some studies [3] have reported the anti-inflammation effects of soursop in diabetes mellitus.
+Some studies have reported the anti-inflammation effects of soursop in diabetes mellitus (5).

 These fruits contain high levels of flavonoids that effectively inhibit the release of inflammatory mediators.

-One study [4] shows that soursop contains antibacterial properties as well.
+One study shows that soursop contains antibacterial properties as well (6).
 Soursop was able to inhibit the growth of multiple types of bacteria, including strains that cause gingivitis in those with diabetes.

 References